-DEM will work with COOP coordinators for all critical operating units to ensure departmental review and update of their COOP occurs at least every two years.
+DEM will work with Coordinators for all COUs to ensure departmental review and update of their COOP occurs at least every three years.

-Critical operating units must include in their COOP clear strategies and procedures needed to continue operations and execute a recovery in the event of an interruption that compromises the ability of the critical operating unit to carry out its essential functions.
+COUs must include in their COOP clear strategies and procedures needed to continue operations and execute a recovery in the event of an interruption that compromises the ability of the COU to carry out its essential functions.
 The Officer of the Day or the individual unit administrator will determine when an event is significant enough to trigger execution of a COOP.

 All Other Departments

-All non-critical operating units are encouraged to have a COOP in place for their unit to ensure continuation of programs and services in the event of a major disruption of operations, using the U of M COOP template.
+All non-critical operating units and those units not otherwise identified by Administrative Policy: Information Security, are encouraged to have a COOP and DR plan in place for their unit to ensure continuation of programs and services in the event of a major disruption of operations, using the U of M COOP template.

 The University of Minnesota will use the National Incident Management System (NIMS) as its standard, coordinated, and systematic method for incident management.